zqiao11/TSCIL/README.md

 <!-- ABOUT THE PROJECT -->
 ## Class-incremental Learning for Time Series: Benchmark and Evaluation

 A unified experimental framework for Time Series Class-Incremental Learning (TSCIL) based on Pytorch.
+The paper is currently under review and avaible on [arxiv](https://arxiv.org/abs/2402.12035).
 Our CIL benchmarks are established with open-sourced real-world time series datasets.
 Based on these, our toolkit provides a simple way to customize the continual learning settings.
 Hyperparameter selection is based on [Ray Tune](https://docs.ray.io/en/latest/tune/index.html).

 [//]: # (Public time series datasets for Human Activity Recognition or Gesture Recognition are used.
 All the selected datasets are balanced.
 Two backbones &#40;1D-CNN and Time Series Transformer&#41; are included.
 We also consider the impact of different normalization layers &#40;BN and LN&#41; in Continual Learning.)